 The Winner: 4-Wheel Electric

 Both the 3-Wheel and 4-Wheel Electric Forklift are built with safety of the operator in mind first and foremost.
-Each product includes the proprietary System of Active Stability (SAS) that engages various safety features when potentially unsafe conditions are detected.
-One of these features is a Swing lock cylinder which counteracts a moving center of gravity as sharp turns are made (see image below).
+Each product includes the proprietary System of Active Stability (SAS).
+This system engages various safety features when potentially unsafe conditions are detected.
+One of these features is a Swing lock cylinder which counteracts a moving center of gravity as sharp turns are made.
 Additionally, Active Mast Control is another feature that keeps operators safe by automatically stabilizing loads handled at high lift heights.

 The Winner: Tie

-In the end, there isn't a clear winner between the two for all warehouses.
-It comes down to your operation's unique priorities.
+In the end, there isn’t a clear winner between 3-wheel vs 4-wheel forklifts for all warehouses.
+It comes down to your operation’s unique priorities.
 For tighter spaces and lower load capacities, the 3-Wheel is the clear winner.
 For more spread-out operations with higher load capacities, the 4-Wheel Electric is the best option.